 Taking Steps to Safer Schools

 Mass shootings are unpredictable, but we can take steps to prevent school violence to keep our students and staff members safer.
-A.I. gun detection is a critical piece of the puzzle, but it’s not the only solution.
+Visual A.I. gun detection is a critical piece of the puzzle, but it’s not the only solution.

-Creating a multi-layered approach to school safety by incorporating A.I. gun technology, mass shooting response protocols, and having a comprehensive school security plan can make a big difference in saving lives and protecting our schools.
+Creating a multi-layered approach to school safety by incorporating visual A.I. gun detection technology, mass shooting response protocols, and having a comprehensive school security plan can make a big difference in saving lives and protecting our schools.

-Download this guide to learn how A.I. gun detection can help keep your students and teachers safer from gun-related violence.
+Download this guide to learn how visual A.I. gun detection can help keep your students and teachers safer from gun-related violence.